-Trump’s old Strasburg tweets could make Opening Day awkward
+Trump’s old tweets would've made Opening Day awkward

 Donald Trump’s old Stephen Strasburg tweets could make Opening Day a little awkward

-The amazing thing about Donald Trump’s prolific Twitter habit is that you can search his archive after any news story and see if he has an relevant tweets.
+The amazing thing about Donald Trump’s prolific Twitter habit is that you can search his archive after any news story and see if he has any relevant tweets.
 The Oscars?
 You bet!
 Winter weather?
 Absolutely!
 Sports?
 Oh buddy, you know it!

 Trump may be throwing out the first pitch at the Nationals’ opener on Monday and you better bet he has some five-year-old tweets about the Nats.
+(Update: Welp, so much for that.
+Trump turned down the invite from the Nats.)

 Back in 2012, Washington made the decision to shut down Stephen Strasburg for the stretch run to avoid the risk of him re-injuring his arm.
-The Nats won 98 games that year, more than any team in baseball, but were bounced from the playoffs in the first round after Drew Storen gave up four ninth-inning runs in Game 5 of the NLDS against the Cardinals.
+The Nats won 98 games that year, more than any other team in baseball, but were bounced from the playoffs in the first round after Drew Storen gave up four ninth-inning runs in Game 5 of the NLDS against the Cardinals.

 The future leader of the free world had some thoughts about that.